 Student hall lockers and locks are the property of the district.
 Students should therefore have no expectation of privacy with respect to these items.
+Lockers may subject to periodic general or random inspection for the safety, health and welfare of all students.
+For full guidelines regarding the search of student lockers, please reference Administrative Regulation 5412.
 Lockers are assigned to students with the understanding that they will be used for legitimate school purposes only.
 (See Searches/Inspections) Students who lose their locks must pay a replacement fee.
 Only locks assigned by the school may be used on hall lockers.
 All other locks will be removed.
 Students shall not share lockers with other students or reveal their locker combinations to others.
 Students should use their assigned lockers to store their personal possessions.
 It is strongly recommended that students use the gym lockers before, during and after school appropriately store and secure their belongings using their assigned lock.